Prof-Rosario-UCLA/team16/README.md

 ### Production Deployment
 ### Automated
-We have everything needed for deployment set up in the `k8s/` directory.
+We have everything needed for deployment set up with `cloudbuild.yaml` and all the config files in the `k8s/` directory.
 To use this for yourself, you will need to create your own GKE instance, enable the proper APIs, and modify the `yaml` configs to fit your setup.
 The Google Artifact Registry URLs in `cloudbuild.yaml` will need to be changed, you will need your own domain for HTTPS, and you will need a Google Cloud Trigger tied to the Github repository for automatic CI/CD.
 Everything except `frontendconfig` and `backendconfig` need to be modified.
 ### Manual
 These are the instructions we followed to create our deployment.
 Follow them if you would like to deploy from scratch.